Aaron-TheCreator/web-sprint-challenge-single-page-applications/README.md

 - [X] A dropdown for pizza size
 - [X] A checklist for toppings - at least 4 (hint: name each separately!)
 - [X] Text input for special instructions
-- [?]
-An Add to Order button that submits form and returns a database record of name, size, toppings and special instructions
+- [X] An Add to Order button that submits form and returns a database record of name, size, toppings and special instructions

 #### Testing MVP